AliCW/LCFC-Python-Application-Leicester-City-/README.md

 Users can run an update tool which reads the version number from each data file for both internal scripts & externally hosted files.
 If the internal version number is lower, the program will query the user to update or continue using old files.

-The update mechanism renames it's current related scripts (.old) then uses headless Firefox & geckodriver to go to the embedded update link, copy the page source, parse with BeautifulSoup and finnaly copying this into a new file.
+The update mechanism renames it's current related scripts (.old) then uses headless Firefox & geckodriver to go to the embedded update link, copy the page source, parse with BeautifulSoup and finally copying this into a new file.

 The user is presented with the main query listing functions & required input.
 Data is held on external script files (current_fixture_list.py, current_player_stats.py, current_results.py)